thindil/steamsky/bin/doc/MODDING.md

   game (for example in cargo or in trade screen) different than item type from *game.dat* file, you can set this parameter to any text value.
 - Data: optional tags.
 Each tag is one value.
 For items used as food it is value of hunger reduced by one portion.
-For 'Drink', value of thirst reduced by one portion.
+For item used as drinks, value of thirst reduced by one portion.
 For ammunition it is damage done by that ammunition.
 For working tools it is chance for item to be damaged during work.
 For harpoon guns ammunition it is how long (in combat turns) item will be stuck in enemy ship.
 For weapons and armor pieces first value is change for item to be damaged during combat, second entry for weapons is damage done by weapon and for armor piece it is amount of damage reduced by this armor.
   Third entry for weapons is number of skill used by this weapon (from *game.dat* file, entry *Skills*) and for armor is amount of levels of dodge skill which this armor reduce when weared.
 Forth entry for weapon is amount